tonybaltovski/husky-sphinx-tutorials/doc/HuskyDualManip.rst

 To get the arm to finally plan and execute its position in Gazebo, use the motion planning plugin:

 .. image:: huskydualimgs/Selection_195.png

+DISCLAIMER: If you experience problems planning.
+Check the "Status" tab of the MoveIt! plugin in RViz.
+If there are any detected collisions, you will have to disable them inside the config/husky.srdf file.
+If you copy and paste the text from the status output and put it inside a text file, you can generate some xml using the generate_collisions.py script.
+Otherwise, read the husky.srdf and find the disable_collision tags, it will be pretty straightforward what to add.

 The arm should be fully extended in Gazebo (or to wherever you specified to move it)